meadowsrjack-rgb/boxstat/GITHUB_SETUP.md

 4. Add comprehensive testing suite
 5. Set up monitoring and analytics

-Your UYP Basketball app is now ready for professional GitHub publication! 🏀
+Your BoxStat app is now ready for professional GitHub publication! 🏀